Reserve a Room

-An imaginatively landscaped zoo on 62 acres built among mountains and surrounded by stunning views.
+An imaginatively landscaped zoo spanning 62 acres built among mountains and surrounded by stunning views.
 A central lake surrounds monkey islands.
 Visitors can view a wide range of animals in spacious enclosures without bars, including species mentioned in the Bible and rare or endangered species.
-Small animals from desert to rainforest, a huge aviary, Bibleland Wildlife Preserve, and African and South American enclosures.
-New attractions : beautiful penguin exhibit, computerized Visitors Center in Noah's Ark, beautiful Lemur land and fascinating Birdwatchers Route.
-For children: Zoo train (not on Saturday and public holidays), children's zoo, ecological maze and large playground.
+A huge variety of small animals from desert to rain-forest, a Bible-land Wildlife Preserve, and African and South American enclosures.
+New attractions : a beautiful penguin exhibit, a computerized Visitors Center in Noah's Ark, a beautiful Lemur land and a fascinating Birdwatchers' Route.
+For children: a Zoo train (not on Saturday and public holidays), a children's zoo, an ecological maze and a large playground.

 Sunday - Thursday: 9:00 A.M. - 5:00 P.M.

 Friday and Holiday Eves: 9:00 A.M. - 4:30 P.M.

 Saturday and Holidays 10:00 A.M. - 5:00 P.M.

 Museum of Islamic art - a collection of miniatures, artwork, tools and weapons from Islamic lands.

 The museum was opened in memory of Prof. L.A.
 Mayer, an important Islamic art and archaeology scholar.
 The museum represents a culture that has been forming for over one thousand years and has spread over several continents.
 The display includes miniature art-ware made from clay, glass, wood, ivory and also metal-ware, jewelry, calligraphy and figurines.

 The display is set in didactic order, allowing one to follow the evolution of Islamic art from its start to the 19th century.